-You will be required to schedule an inspection of the apartment with your Resident Manager when all residents are moving out of the apartment.
-The inspection is scheduled on the date that you are moving out of the apartment.
+You will be required to schedule an inspection of the residential unit with your Resident Manager when all residents are moving out of the residential unit.
+The inspection is scheduled on the date that you are moving out of the residential unit.
 This inspection is for your protection.
-Charges may be assessed for your failure to clean the apartment or its contents as well as damages.
+Charges may be assessed for your failure to clean the residential unit or its contents as well as damages.
 We do not charge for "reasonable wear and tear".
-Your failure to schedule this inspection does not relieve you of financial responsibility for the apartment and its contents.
+Your failure to schedule this inspection does not relieve you of financial responsibility for the residential unit and its contents.

-NOTE: A check out inspection may be optional if all residents in the apartment are not leaving at the same time.
+NOTE: A check out inspection may be optional if all residents in the residential unit are not leaving at the same time.
 Please inquire in the Graduate and Family Housing office when you are completing your "60-Day Notice to Vacate" paperwork.

 I just found out that I have to move out of Graduate and Family Housing immediately.
 What should I do?

 You must come to the Graduate and Family Housing office to complete your "Notice to Vacate" paperwork.
-You may be held financially responsible for a period of 60-days regardless of the date you physically leave the apartment.
+You may be held financially responsible for a period of 60-days regardless of the date you physically leave the residential unit.